 - Recommendation by the student’s high school principal or designee.

 - Admission to the Heavy Equipment and Nursing programs require additional criteria.
 Contact the Admissions Department for details.

-- Heavy Equipment Maintenance & Operation and Diesel and Heavy Equipment Mechanics students are required to take a drug test prior to registration for classes.
+- Heavy Equipment Operation & Maintenance and Diesel Equipment Technician students are required to take a drug test prior to registration for classes.
 Acceptance into a program major is on a space available basis.

 Part 4: Policy on recruiter compensation:

 Central Lakes College will not provide any commission, bonus, or other incentive payment based in any part, directly or indirectly, upon success in securing enrollments or the award of financial aid, to any person or entity who is engaged in any student recruitment or admission activity, or in making decisions regarding the awarding of Title IV or HEA program funds.

 Part 5: Statement on commitment to avoid misrepresentation of Central Lakes College to current and prospective students:

 Central Lakes College employees, students will not engage in, nor produce any materials which misrepresent the nature of its educational programs, its financial charges, or employability of its graduates.
 All Central Lakes College employees and all informational materials produced by Central Lakes College will provide accurate, current, and relevant information to all parties.